rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 **WARNING: RobotWare version 7.6.1 or lower must be used.**

-The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division) in cooperation with Novota-Art.
+The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division) in cooperation with Novota Art.

 **Notes:**